Breakfast Among the Books Event

 - Event Volunteer

-Event volunteers assist with organizing, set up and execution of various Library events and activities such as book sales, clothing sales, programming and author events.
+Event volunteers assist with organizing, set up and execution of various Library events and activities such as book sales, programming, and author events.

 - Special Project Volunteer